-A new benefit called Child Disability Payment is gradually replacing DLA for children and young people in Scotland.
+A new benefit called Child Disability Payment is replacing Disability Living Allowance (DLA) for children and young people in Scotland.
 It’s paid by Social Security Scotland.

-If you live in one of these areas, you can apply for Child Disability Payment for a child if you don't already get child DLA for them.
+If you live in Scotland, you can apply for Child Disability Payment for a child if you don't already get child DLA for them.
 You can't make a new application for DLA.

 If you already get DLA for a child, you’ll continue to get it until you’re transferred to Child Disability Payment.
 Social Security Scotland will contact you to tell you when that will happen.
 You won’t have to re-apply and the rate and amount of payment you get will be the same.

 The case transfer process will take place in stages.